Applixware

-Applixware is a suite of proprietary modular applications for Linux edited by Vistasource, Inc.
+Applixware is a suite of modular applications edited by Vistasource, Inc.

 Applixware was originally created by Applix, Inc.

 Alis

-Applix's first office suite, introduced in 1986, was called Alis, and was marketed with Alice in Wonderland themed promotional items.
+Applix's first office suite, introduced in 1986, was called Alis, and was marketed with Alice's Adventures in Wonderland themed promotional items.
 One such was a mug depicting the tea party scene from the book, with a Cheshire Cat that disappeared when the mug was filled with a hot beverage.

 Alis was available for Unix workstations from Digital Equipment Corporation, Sun Microsystems and others.
-Two site licenses were sold for Digital's VMS operating system, one to Exxon and one to a brokerage in New York City.
+Two site licenses were sold for Digital's VMS operating system, one to ExxonMobil and one to a brokerage in New York City.

-In addition to providing a graphical office suite environment with a number of modules including word processing functions, very advanced for the time, Alis was distinguished by a very powerful scripting language called "ELF", which was capable of, for example, reading spreadsheet data, performing calculations on it, and merging results into text documents.
+In addition to providing a graphical office suite environment with a number of modules including graphics editor and word processing functions, very advanced for the time, Alis was distinguished by a very powerful scripting language called "ELF" (Extended Language Facility), which was capable of, for example, reading spreadsheet data, performing calculations on it, and merging results into text documents.

 Aster*x and Applixware

-Applixware's next major project was called Aster*x but was renamed to Applixware to avoid confusion with Asterix the comic book hero.
-Applixware was a suite of office tools consisting of four major components: a WYSIWYG word processor, an email client, a spreadsheet editor, and a database program.
-It also included a scripting language that allowed users to customize its functionality, and even add new components or programs.
-During the mid-1990s, Applixware was one of a small number of office suites available for Unix systems.
+Applixware's next major project was called Aster*x, but was renamed to Applixware to avoid confusion with Asterix the comic book hero.
+During the mid-1990s, Applixware was one of a small number of WYSIWYG word processors available for Unix systems.
 Competitors included products from Island Software and proprietary software from the computer hardware companies.